gpsuscodewith/gpsuscodewith.github.io/content/retrospectives/_index.md

 weight: 1
 hide_summary: true
 description: >
-  Learn more about unit, integration, system, and E2E Testing.
+  Learn more about how we utilize agile retrospectives for projects.
 ---